Emil Salim

 Emil Salim (born 8 June 1930) is an Indonesian economist and former politician.
-Born of Minangkabau parents, both from the village of Koto Gadang in West Sumatra.
-His uncle is Agus Salim, one of the founding fathers of the Republic of Indonesia and Minister of Foreign Affairs in the early 1950s.
+He was born to Minangkabau parents, who were both from the village of Koto Gadang in West Sumatra.
+His uncle was Agus Salim, one of the founding fathers of the Republic of Indonesia and Minister of Foreign Affairs in the early 1950s.

 Salim graduated from the Faculty of Economics of the University of Indonesia in 1959.
 He obtained a PhD in economics from the University of California, Berkeley, and returned to Indonesia to a teaching position at the Faculty of Economics of the University of Indonesia in 1964.
 He became one of the well-known group of 'Berkeley Mafia' economic advisers, working closely with Professor Widjojo Nitisastro.
 In 1977 he was appointed to the position of professor of economic development at the University of Indonesia.

 Salim has held a number of government positions, including: